-Frequently Asked Questions about Clinical Trials at Harold Hamm
+Frequently Asked Questions about Clinical Trials at the Harold Hamm Diabetes Center

 What is a clinical trial?